StarMuskAi/starmusk-ai-token/README.md

 🚀 StarMusk AI Token (STARAI)

 📖 About StarMusk AI
-StarMusk AI (STARAI) is an innovative blockchain-based token designed to bring a revolutionary approach to artificial intelligence-driven projects.
+StarMusk AI (StarMusk) is an innovative blockchain-based token designed to bring a revolutionary approach to artificial intelligence-driven projects.
 Our mission is to create a vibrant and engaged community while ensuring transparency and reliability.

 🌟 Key Details:
 - **Token Name:** StarMusk AI